- Cook Time

 - Coarse salt and cracked black pepper

 Meanwhile, heat reserved bacon fat in the heavy skillet and brown mushrooms until liquid is released about 8 minutes; add cognac and cook until reduced, about 3 minutes. add to simmering stock pot and cook for another 10 minutes or until chicken is tender and cooked through.
 Transfer chicken and mixture from pot with slotted spoon and place on serving dish; leave liquid in pot and bring back to a simmer; add butter paste and whisk constantly until smooth about 2 minutes.
-Pour over chicken and serve.
+Pour over chicken and serve on a large sheet pan for a beautiful display.